dkhalife/eclipse-mosquitto-with-auth/README.md

 The credentials file used by the file backend must contain entries of the form `username::sha256(password)` on separate lines.
 The HTTP backend sends JSON requests to the configured endpoints.

+The HTTP backend initializes libcurl when it is loaded and cleans up the library on shutdown, so HTTP requests incur no extra initialization overhead.

 ## 💻 Devcontainer & Codespaces

 The repository includes a `.devcontainer` folder so you can open it in Visual Studio Code or GitHub Codespaces and get a fully configured environment automatically.